 You can choose how you react.

 It’s a state of mind that for the most part, is within your control.

-I believe that.
+I truly believe that.
 But to make it easier, it helps if you can create the right environment.

 There have been various studies done on happiness and so the information below is based on actual science!
 Go, you guys and girls in white coats!

 There’s an old saying that money can’t buy you happiness and, while it can bring obvious benefits in terms of security and less stress in life, actually being happy is more of a conscious decision.

 Billionaires can be profoundly unhappy and people with nothing can be extremely happy.

 If you’re in a rut and you’re not feeling particularly happy about your life, here are some tips we found that may help.